yukimi-inu/airfine/README.md

 # Show before and after comparison
 echo "This is text to improve" | airfine transform --before-after

+# Combine --prompt with stdin input
+echo "This is the actual text to improve" | airfine transform --prompt "Improve this text by making it more professional:"
 ```

 ## Integration Examples